insight-creative/Insight-Creative-2021/content/blog/five-marketing-questions-to-ask-in-a-time-crunch/index.md

 ---
 layout: blog
+title: "Five Marketing Questions to ask in a Time Crunch"
 seo:
   title: "Five Marketing Questions to ask in a Time Crunch"
   description: "Do your recent quick-turn creative projects meet this criteria?"